airbytehq/airbyte/docs/integrations/destinations/aws-datalake.md

 ### Requirements

 To use this destination connector, you will need:
-* An AWS account
+* A AWS account
-* An S3 bucket where the data will be written
+* A S3 bucket where the data will be written
-* A Lakeformation database where tables will be created (one per stream)
+* A AWS Lake Formation database where tables will be created (one per stream)
 * AWS credentials in the form of either the pair Access key ID / Secret key ID or a role with the following permissions:

     * Writing objects in the S3 bucket
-    * Updating of the Lakeformation database
+    * Updating of the Lake Formation database

 See the setup guide for more information about the creation of the resources.